Science Experiments in Your Basement

 Check on the plates over the course of a week (or longer, if there is little progress) and you will see that the bacteria present in the used filter continues to grow.

 The new air filter operates as a control – compare the two to see how HVAC filters accumulate bacteria and see if your child can draw conclusions about the implications of this.
+This shows the importance of cleaning the hvac ducts and cleaning the dryer vent.

 How Water Can Defy Gravity